-Kentucky does not meet this goal.
-The state should consider adopting a more flexible policy regarding portability.
-Transcript reviews are not a particularly meaningful or efficient exercise, and the state should consider discontinuing its requirement for the submission of transcripts for all teachers.
-Transcript analysis is likely to result in additional coursework requirements, even for traditionally prepared teachers; alternate route teachers, on the other hand, may have to virtually begin anew, repeating some, most or all of a teacher preparation program in Kentucky.
+Michigan should also consider discontinuing its requirement for the submission of transcripts.
+Transcript analysis is likely to result in additional coursework requirements, even for traditionally prepared teachers; alternate route teachers, on the other hand, may have to begin anew, repeating some, most or all of a teacher preparation program in Michigan.
 Regardless of whether a teacher was prepared through a traditional or alternate route, all certified out-of-state teachers should receive equal treatment.
-State policies that discriminate against teachers who were prepared in an alternate route are not supported by evidence.
-In fact, a substantial body of research has failed to discern differences in effectiveness between alternate and traditional route teachers.

-Kentucky should also uphold its standards for all teachers and insist that out-of-state teachers meet its own testing requirements.
-The state takes considerable risk by granting a waiver for its licensing tests to any outof-state teacher who has two years of teaching experience.
+The state should also uphold its standards for all teachers and insist that out-of-state teachers meet its own testing requirements.
+The state takes considerable risk by granting a waiver for its licensing tests to any out-of-state teacher who has three years of teaching experience and satisfies the reading and higher education coursework requirements.
 The state should not provide any waivers of its teacher tests unless an applicant can provide evidence of a passing score under its own standards.
-The negative impact on student learning stemming from a teacher's inadequate subject-matter knowledge is not mitigated by the teacher's having experience.

-Although state-specific policy does not mention recency requirements, Kentucky has agreed to a NASDTEC provision that requires 27 months of experience during the last seven years.
-The state should not create additional obstacles to licensure reciprocity for teachers with valid licenses who may lack recent teaching experience.
-Furthermore, Kentucky should ensure that the requirement of 27 months of experience does not preclude fully certified alternate route teachers who have completed their preparation from obtaining reciprocal licensure.
-For example, certified Teach For America teachers who have fulfilled their two-year commitment in other states should be eligible for licensure in Kentucky.
+Although state-specific policy does not mention recency requirements, Michigan has agreed to a NASDTEC provision that requires 27 months of experience during the last seven years.
+The state is commended for signing the Interstate Agreement signaling its willingness to support portability, but Michigan should not create additional obstacles to licensure reciprocity for teachers with valid licenses who may lack recent teaching experience.
+Furthermore, Michigan should ensure that the requirement of 27 months of experience does not preclude fully certified alternate route teachers who have completed their preparation from obtaining reciprocal licensure.
+For example, certified Teach For America teachers who have fulfilled their two-year commitment in other states should be eligible for licensure in Michigan.